sassoftware/model-management-resources/README.md

 # Model Management Resources for Open-Source Models
 This repository contains resources that can be used for administration and customizations that help with managing open-source models.
-In addition, there are sample models and data, and example Jupyter notebooks that can be used to submit API requests for common model management tasks using SAS Model Manager or SAS Open Model Manager.
+In addition, there are sample models and data, and example Jupyter notebooks that can be used to submit API requests for common model management tasks using SAS Model Manager.

 ## Overview
+The content on this GitHub repository is available for users of SAS Model Manager on SAS Viya.
+It provides scripts and sample code that can make it easier to perform model management tasks and manage your full model life cycle: development, testing, deployment, validation, and monitoring.
-SAS Open Model Manager is a standalone version of SAS Model Manager that is meant for data analysts using open-source modeling languages such as Python and R. SAS Open Model Manager is a new tool to make it easy for open-source modelers to operationalize their models.
-In a single Web application you can manage your full model life cycle: development, testing, deployment, validation, and monitoring.
+It is meant for data analysts using open-source modeling languages such as Python and R to make it easy for open-source modelers to operationalize their models.
-The content on this GitHub repository is available for users of SAS Open Model Manager and SAS Model Manager on SAS Viya.
-It provides scripts and sample code that can make it easier to perform model management tasks.
-It also serves as a place where the open source community of users can share ideas, code, and models.
+This repository also serves as a place where the open source community of users can share ideas, code, and models.

 _**Note:** Some capabilities that are used in the scripts and sample code are not supported by SAS Model Manager 15.3 or earlier versions._